GladeOwl/simplesim/README.md

 # Simple Sim

-A simple simulation that runs on docker and kubernetes
+A simple simulation that runs on docker